AaronVanCuren/LinkedInBanner/README.md

 # LinkedInBanner

-This is my super cool LinkedIN Banner.
+This is my super cool LinkedIn Banner.